bigboomdesign/big-boom-directory/readme.txt

 = 2.2.2 =

+* Add ability to change post type supported features from within the UI
 * Add option to insert term descriptions on term archive pages
 * Quick link to view post type archive from within WP Admin menu
 * Add actions to insert content before and after the search widget container